-Paragraphs 78-85 (Investments in own shares and investments in the capital of banking financial and insurance entities)
+Paragraphs 78-89 (Investments in own shares, investments in the capital of banking financial and insurance entities and threshold deductions)

 1. Regarding paragraph 87 of the Basel III rules text, what is the definition of a financial institution?

 The definition is determined by national guidance/regulation at present.